Bubble curtains in a lock-exchange flow: the importance of transient dynamics in the curtain-driven regime: Numerical methodology

 For all simulations performed, the dimensionless volume flow rate $\hat{q}_{air}$ spans the range $2.8\times10^{-2}\gtrsim \hat{q}_{air} \gtrsim 1.1\times10^{-4}$.
-To compare the simulations with the experimental data and characterise the regimes presented in \S\ref{section:characteristics}, the entire range $\hat{q}_{air}$ is considered.
-However, for the scaling analysis presented in \S\ref{section:scaling_analysis} and semi-analytical modelling in \S\ref{section:analytical_modelling}, we discarded the simulations with $\hat{q}_{air}<0.004$ because we observed that the entrainment characteristics of the bubble curtain started to change around that value, with the results of those simulations deviating from the general trends.
-This is a slightly conservative value compared to the experimental results of \citet{fannelop1991surface} who found that the entrainment became relatively constant for $\hat{q}_{air}\gtrsim 0.0016$.
+To compare the simulations with the experimental data and characterise the regimes presented in Sect. \S\ref{section:characteristics}, the entire range $\hat{q}_{air}$ is considered.
+However, for the scaling analysis presented in Sect. \S\ref{section:scaling_analysis} and semi-analytical modelling in Sect. \S\ref{section:analytical_modelling}, we discarded the simulations with $\hat{q}_{air}<0.004$ because we observed that the entrainment characteristics of the bubble curtain started to change around that value, with the results of those simulations deviating from the general trends.

 It is important to note that there are limits on the values of $q_{air}$, $\Delta\rho$ and $H$ in the simulations.
 The maximum value of $q_{air}$ was 0.005 \unit{m^2 s^{-1}}.
 Beyond this value, the effects of polydispersity due to bubble breakup and coalescence can become significant and cannot be neglected \citep{kantarci2005bubble}.
-As discussed in \S \ref{section:governing_equations}, the maximum value of $\rho_s$ used is limited due to the Boussinesq approximation.
+As discussed in Sect. \ref{section:governing_equations}, the maximum value of $\rho_s$ used is limited due to the Boussinesq approximation.
 The grid size poses a restriction on the minimum $H$ used due to the resolution requirements to model gravity currents using LES \citep{pelmard2018grid} and the Milelli criterion to solve for the bubbly flow.
 Hence, a minimum $H$ of 0.15 \unit{m} was used.